mongodb/docs/source/includes/list-tables/integration-configurations.rst

        To send alert notifications to a Microsoft Teams channel, you must create a Microsoft Teams incoming webhook.
-       After creating the webhook, you can use the automatically generated URL to configure your Microsoft Teams integration.
+       After creating the webhook, you can use the automatically generated URL to configure your Microsoft Teams integration in |service|.

+       To setup the integration, see
-       For prerequisites and the setup procedure, see :ref:`Integrate with Microsoft Teams <integrate-with-microsoft-teams>`.
+       :ref:`Integrate with Microsoft Teams <integrate-with-microsoft-teams>`.